Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods: Proof of Theorem : Hesitating Walks

 \begin{proof} Using Property~\ref{ppt:cddsy}, it is easy to check that for $\pi$ a partition-diagram of size $n$ and $\omega$ the corresponding hesitating excursion of length $2n$ in the octant, the (closing or fixed) points of $\pi$ where an open arc can be added exactly correspond to the $W$-steps of $\omega$ on the $x$-axis.
 If we mark $m$ such steps we obtain an open partition diagram of size $n$ with $m$ open arcs and no enhanced $3$-crossing, which itself corresponds (by Theorem~\ref{thm:BuCoFuMeMi}) to an hesitating walk of length $2n$ in the octant that ends at $(m,0)$. \end{proof}

+It turns out that hesitating excursions in the quadrant (the second family of objects appearing in Theorem~\ref{thm:MainBaxter}) are also in bijection with \textit{some} decorated hesitating excursions in the octant, as stated by the following lemma.

-A similar property can be deduced for excursions in the first quadrant: the following result is proved in~\cite{BuCoFuMeMi15} and can be seen as a consequence of the reflection principle with respect to the diagonal. \begin{lemma} Hesitating (resp. simple) excursions of length $2n$ in the first quadrant are in bijection with hesitating (resp. simple) excursions of length~$2n$ in the first octant with marked steps leaving the diagonal $y=x$. \end{lemma}
+\begin{lemma} Hesitating (resp. simple) excursions of length $2n$ in the first quadrant are in bijection with hesitating (resp. simple) excursions of length~$2n$ in the first octant with marked steps leaving the diagonal $y=x$. \end{lemma} As proved in~\cite{BuCoFuMeMi15}, this lemma is a consequence of the reflection principle with respect to the diagonal.

-The number of marked steps of the second object corresponds either to a parameter called the \emph{switch-multiplicity} of the walk, which is roughly speaking the number of times that the walk crosses the diagonal, or similarly to the number of times the walk goes over the diagonal.
+In terms of hesitating excursions of the quadrant, the number of marked steps corresponds to a parameter called the \emph{switch-multiplicity} of the walk, which is roughly speaking the number of times that the walk crosses the diagonal, or similarly to the number of times the walk goes over the diagonal.